14 May 2019

 Crisis On All Fronts – Climate Chaos – Public Health decline – Destruction of the Natural Environment.

-ADDRESS BY LEA WATERS, WELSH DEPUTY MINISTER FOR ECONOMY AND TRANSPORT.
+ADDRESS BY LEE WATERS, WELSH DEPUTY MINISTER FOR ECONOMY AND TRANSPORT.

 Llywydd, we have a climate emergency, an obesity epidemic and an air quality crisis.
 Getting more people travelling in ways that improve their health, and our environment, is key to tackling those problems.